HL7/US-Core/source/pages/general-guidance.md

               [...snip...]
       ~~~

-* Servers SHALL use the <http://hl7.org/fhir/StructureDefinition/translation> where they wish to provide language translations when the intent is indicate that the:
-    1. The server is providing additional translations (by its own choice)
-    1. The is providing a translation in response to a different Accept-Language than what the resource is stored in.
+* Servers SHALL use the <http://hl7.org/fhir/StructureDefinition/translation> extension when the server is providing additional translations by its own choice or in response to a different `Accept-Language` than what the resource is stored in.

     Example
     ~~~